 A group of German neuroscientists identified a naturally existing compound in turmeric called aromatic-turmerone which may play a huge role in promoting the growth of neurons.

 The researchers first isolated a set of neural stem cells from the brains of some rats.
 Neural stem cells have a characteristic trait known as multipotency.
 In simpler terms, they can develop into a number of other types of cells.
-Neural stem
+Neural stem cells are known to be the mothership of the various types of cells in the brain, of which neurons are the best known.

 The scientists exposed the isolated rat neural stem cells to different concentrations of aromatic-turmerone and then measured their ability to multiply and develop into more mature cell types (known as differentiation).
 They also injected the compound into the fluid-filled brain spaces of live rats.